enkidevs/curriculum/CSS/Fundamentals/c-s-splat.md

 //  font-size: 12px;
 }
 %exp
-The `font-size` property won't accept `12ms` as a correct value because it doesn't represent a seize.
+The `font-size` property won't accept `12ms` as a correct value because it doesn't represent a size.
 Instead, `12px` wouldn't raise any errors.
 %
 ​---